VicenteYago/Greenhouses4.0-ML/README.md

 #### Finally, as a practical case, an alert system has been developed, defined as follows
-  - An alarm is triggered if in a week the predicted temperature exceeds the threshold 40 º C for 6 hours in a row.
+  - An alarm is triggered (SNAIVE) if in a week the predicted temperature exceeds the threshold 40 º C for 6 hours in a row.

   |           | NO ALARM | ALARM |
   | :-------: | :----: | :----: |